-Based on the content of the 2021 Request for Information, it appears the only method DOE has used to seek comment on the 2021 Request for Information is to publish it in the Federal Register.3 But DOE is well-aware that mere publication in the Federal Register will not achieve the degree of public participation that is necessary for development of a robust consent-based siting policy.
+The only method DOE has used to seek comment on the 2021 Request for Information is to publish it in the Federal Register.
+But DOE is well-aware that mere publication in the Federal Register will not achieve the degree of public participation that is necessary for development of a robust consent-based siting policy.
 This inadequacy can be seen clearly by comparing DOE's two previous proceedings for taking comments on the concept of informed consent.
 In its 2015 Invitation to Public Comment, DOE published a Federal Register notice and reached out to affected communities with invitations to public meetings.
 As a result, DOE received 450 "unique pieces of correspondence."
 2016 Public Input Summary at 7.
 DOE's 2016 Public Input Summary was 98 pages in length.